-- Students must choose one of the pink subjects (Geography, History, Business, Economics), but not more than 2 of them. - Students cannot choose both Business and Economics. - Students will be informed it EAL is one of your options, you cannot select it without permission.
+- Students must choose one of the purple subjects (Geography, History, Business, Economics), but not more than 2 of them. - Students cannot choose both Business and Economics. - Students will be informed it EAL is one of your options, you will be informed about this in term 3 of year 10.

-IGCSE Art & Design (0400)
+BISC Art & Design